 My preferred method of growing garlic from bulbils is to plant in raised beds in short rows running across the bed.
 Small bulbils can be crowded together, while larger ones like an inch or so of space between them.
 Leave a few inches of space between each row to facilitate weeding with a narrow hoe.

 Plant the garlic bulbils about one inch deep and cover with soil.
 Sometimes we add about an inch of organic potting soil over the entire bed to help with weed suppression.
 We like to plant quite heavily because during the first year plants seem to like being crowded.
+We generally plant bulbils around the same time that we plant our main garlic crop, in the fall.

 Fertilize as required and water often, as they do not tolerate getting too dry.